Mental health evaluation determination moved to October for triple murder suspect

-DANVILLE, Va.
-(WDBJ7)-- A court date for triple murder suspect Matthew Bernard has been moved, since he wasn't able to complete a mental health evaluation when originally scheduled.
+A court date for triple murder suspect Matthew Bernard has been moved.

-Bernard was ruled incompetent to stand trial after a psychiatric evaluation, and was supposed to be in court January 16, but a new hearing has been set for March 18.
+Bernard was ruled incompetent to stand trial after a psychiatric evaluation, and was supposed to be in court January 16, but a new hearing was set for March 18, then May 13.
+A competency review determination is now set for October 29, 2020, for further review of competency restoration treatment and/or a preliminary hearing if he is found competent.

 According to court records obtained by WDBJ7, a Pittsylvania County judge wanted treatment to continue with the goal that Bernard will be able to stand trial for the murders of three family members.